cscade/Ears/Readme.md

 ## Usage

 Ears is very simple to use.
 It listens on your port of choice (or auto-detects a free port above 3999) on localhost for incoming JSON POST requests.
+Ears is an EventEmitter, and will emit "message" on every incoming "directive".

 ````javascript
 var Ears = require('ears');